Skip to main content

 Include Accounts on Report

-Include Comments on Report
+Include Notes on Report

-Includes text from the Comments lines in the positions listed.
+Includes notes for in the positions listed.

-7. Click OK.
+7. Select OK.

 Fields